rodmhgl/static_storage_private/README.md

     - Performance is set to `premium`
     - Kind is set to `BlockBlobStorage`
     - Public network access is set to `disabled`
+  - Storage account data protection considerations
+    - Soft delete is enabled for blobs
+    - Soft delete is enabled for containers
+    - Versioning is enabled for blobs
+    - Change feed is enabled for blobs
+  - Storage account High-Availability considerations
+    - While not a part of this POC scope - it is recommended to test Object Replication to asynchronously synch content to another region for High-Availability purposes

 ![architecture](assets/agw_sa_static_web.drawio.png)